What geographical area does the Oakland Workers' Collective serve?

 Do I have to hire for a set minimum number of hours?

-No. However, we do recommend a 3-hour minimum, as any projects less than 3 hours may be challenging to fill.
-Any project less than 3 hours may be set at a minimum fixed amount of $60.
+No. However, any project less than 3 hours will be set at a minimum fixed amount of $75.

 What if the job requires specialized skills, tools or vehicles?